vuxcode/pr1-project-Kaptenbus/time-report.md

   - *Created pasta function and tested the function*
   - *Binded the pastaMenu to it's button*
   - *Changed the endMenu alert to a function and tested the function*

+- 2022-04-06 13:00 Worked for 3 hours.
+  - *Binded the button to the shopping cart function*
+  - *It took time to figure out how i wanted the cart to look, still not 100% happy with the look*
+  - *Made the shopping cart function, works as i wanted it to.
+Worked great*
+  - *Made an extra array for perhaps a future feature*